AI Real Estate Team Software: What Team Leads Need

 The Bottom Line

 The capacity wall is real.
 The cost of another W-2 is real.
 The process inconsistency that comes from growing too fast without the right infrastructure is real.
 AI doesn't eliminate the need for skilled TCs.
-What it does is remove the ceiling that caps what one skilled TC can do, and it replaces the patchwork of individual processes with a single, standardized operating system that the entire team runs on.
+What it does is remove the ceiling that caps what one skilled TC can do, and it replaces the patchwork of individual processes with a single operating system the whole team runs on.